ignatandrei/makeBook/src/structure/markdown/book/Chapter001.md

-# Fill the name of the first chapter in the @bookName
+# Fill the name of the first chapter in the Book

 Please fill here with your content and add assets from the folder Chapter001_Assets